sunrivse/sunrivse/README.md

 ... [💣.ebongrim / veil!!] ◌ೄ‧₊ [@ebongrim](https://GitHub.com/ebongrim)

-there are other people but I will do soon since in really busy this year with college
+there are other people but I will do soon since i'm really busy this year with college

 ───✱*.｡:｡✱*.:｡✧*.｡✰ ───